Tutorial | Governance basics#

 Add a governance layer to the Design node project you initially created.

-1. Using the top navigation bar, navigate to the Governable items (Governable items icon.) page.
+1. Using the top navigation bar of the Govern node, navigate to the Governable items (Governable items icon.) page.

-2. In the Projects section, find your version of the Governance Basics project.
+2. In the Projects menu, find your version of the Governance Basics project.

 3. At the end of its row, click the gavel (Gavel icon.) to govern it.